Walk& Talk Therapy

 The free initial assessment session will take place online via Zoom, WhatsApp and other platforms.
 This ensures that we are suitable to work together and that I am the best counsellor to help you address your problem.
 It also allows us to contract together.
 We will agree on what we will do if the weather is bad.

 Thereafter, all our counselling sessions will start at the museum in Taunton or at any convenient location for you in Taunton.

-We will meet at a mutual arranged time and date.
+We will meet at a mutually arranged time and date.

 I will walk for 50 minutes with you, you the client, setting the pace.